Mohammed bin Salman: Interventions in Syria and Yemen

-In August 2018, a report by The Intercept cited unnamed sources claiming that former U.S. secretary of state Rex Tillerson had in June 2017 intervened to stop a Saudi-Emirati plan to invade Qatar, resulting in increased pressure from Saudi Arabia and the UAE for his removal from office.

 Following the assassination of Jamal Khashoggi, the United States Senate Committee on Foreign Relations approved a resolution to impose sanctions on people blocking humanitarian access in Yemen and suspend arms sales to Saudi Arabia.
-Senator Lindsey Graham said America's relationship with Saudi Arabia "is more of a burden than an asset."
+Senator Lindsey Graham said the Saudi Arabia–United States relationship "is more of a burden than an asset".
 He also said, "The crown prince [of Saudi Arabia] is so toxic, so tainted, so flawed."

-Andrew Smith, of Campaign Against Arms Trade (CAAT), said that British foreign secretaries Boris Johnson and Jeremy Hunt "have played an utterly central and complicit role in arming and supporting the Saudi-led destruction of Yemen."
-Hunt's Conservative leadership campaign was partly funded by a close associate to Prince Mohammed.
+Andrew Smith, of Campaign Against Arms Trade (CAAT), said that British foreign secretaries Boris Johnson and Jeremy Hunt "have played an utterly central and complicit role in arming and supporting the Saudi-led destruction of Yemen".
+Hunt's Conservative leadership campaign was partly funded by a close associate to Mohammed.

 On 16 August 2020, a lawsuit filed by a former top intelligence official, Saad al-Jabri, revealed that in 2015 Mohammed secretly called for Russia to intervene in Syria at a time when Bashar al-Assad's regime was close to falling apart.
-The Saudi monarchy had been supporting anti-Assad rebels, while Russians were bombing rebel-held cities in support of Assad, killing tens of thousands of Syrian civilians in the process.
+The Saudi monarchy had been supporting anti-Assad rebels, including Ahrar al-Sham, while Russian and Syrian forces were bombing rebel-held cities in support of Assad, killing tens of thousands of Syrian civilians in the process.
 Western diplomats say that Mohammed was strongly influenced by Emirati politician Sheikh Mohammed bin Zayed Al Nahyan (who later became ruler of Abu Dhabi).
 The UAE was pushing for the idea of helping Russia stabilise Syria and enabling the Assad regime in the country.
 In 2017 it was reported that Saudi Arabia provided weapons to Syrian opposition groups, fighting against the Assad regime.
 Conflict Armament Research (CAR) reported that these weapons frequently ended up in the hands of the Islamic State members.
-In 2018, Mohammed reportedly wanted the U.S. military presence to maintain in Syria, despite President Donald Trump's declaring the withdrawal of American forces from the war-torn country.
+In 2018, Mohammed reportedly wanted the US military presence to maintain in Syria, despite Donald Trump's declaring the withdrawal of American forces from the war-torn country.

+In March 2023, Saudi Arabia began talks to bring Syria back into the Arab League, and provided economic support after the 2023 Turkey–Syria earthquake on 6 February.
+In May 2023, Syrian president Bashar al-Assad attended the Arab League summit in Jeddah where he was received by Mohammed.